MartinNikolovMarinov/JavaScriptResources/README.md

 Further, **resolve**/**reject** expect only one argument and will ignore additional arguments.

 ### Reject with Error objects
 In case if something goes wrong, we can call reject with any type of argument (just like resolve).
 But it is recommended to use Error objects (or objects that inherit from Error).
-The reasoning for that will soon become apparent.

 <h2 id="then-catch"> Consumers: then and catch </h2>